Wrongful Death Attorney in Jonesboro

 What Is the Deadline for Filing a Wrongful Death Lawsuit?

 A wrongful death in the family can be overwhelming.
-However, surviving loved ones have a limited about of time to take legal action, and it is wise to consult with an attorney sooner than later.
+However, surviving loved ones have a limited amount of time to take legal action, and it is wise to consult with an attorney sooner than later.
 In most cases, the statute of limitations in Georgia gives two years from the date of a wrongful death to file a lawsuit seeking compensation from the at-fault party.

 Subject to very limited exceptions, cases filed after the deadline passes will be dismissed in court.
 This will destroy your right to seek compensation through a civil lawsuit, as well as give the at-fault party the upper hand during out-of-court settlement negotiations.
 Without the threat of a lawsuit, you may be forced to accept their lowest offer.
 When insurers are involved, they may deny your claim altogether.